Testing and the Virus

 - Stay at home when you are sick

-Everyone 2 years of age and older should wear a mask in public settings and when around people who don’t live in your household, especially when other social distancing measures are difficult to maintain.
+Everyone 2 years of age and older should wear a mask in public settings and when around people who don’t live in your household, especially when other physical distancing measures are difficult to maintain.

 Before entering our University Hospital or clinics, all visitors ages 2 and older are asked to wear a clean mask or a cloth covering that meets the Centers for Disease Control and Prevention (CDC) guidelines: